 If you own or operate a small business and are trying to raise your organic listing on Google or another major search engine, do not overlook the importance of harvesting great reviews.
 Up to 10 percent of your ranking factor may be attributed to your reviews.
 If you cannot get good reviews, winning an SEO war with your competitors is hard, as reviews are more important for your SEO.
 Here are some ways that reviews heavily influence local SEO.

 Popular review websites like Yelp, TripAdvisor, Manta, Yellow Pages, and others give you an excellent opportunity to earn reputable links to your business.
 You can use these links on your website as outbound links.
 Additionally, make sure to claim your listing on review sites so that they work as inbound links.
 Search engines look to these sites to tell them who is doing a great job, and they rank those sites higher.
 As a bonus, getting good ratings on Google may mean your business may appear prominently in local packs.

 User Time on Site

 Google and other search engines want to send users to sites with excellent user engagement.
-While they will never tell you the exact ranking algorithm that they use, there is strong evidence to suggest that they use machine learning to watch how long the average user stays on a site along with watching bounce rate.
-If you post reviews on your site, then you can often keep users on your site longer which may help your SEO.
-Google usually places sites higher that offer the most complete user experience, so giving users pertinent information through reviews is a great way to provide the user with all the information they need to make an informed buying decision.
+While they will never tell you the exact ranking algorithm that they use, there is strong evidence to suggest that they use machine learning to watch how long the average user stays on a site, along with watching the bounce rate.
+If you post reviews on your site, you can often keep users on your site longer, which may help your SEO.
+Google usually places sites higher that offer the most complete user experience.
+Hence, giving users pertinent information through reviews is a great way to provide the user with all the information they need to make an informed buying decision.

 Google’s E-A-T Guidelines

-If you find yourself puzzled with how to implement reviews into your website, how to boost your SEO, or how to get started with the online part of your business, then let’s see how we can help you!
-We provide top of the line services for all of your business and personal website needs!
+If you are puzzled about implementing reviews into your website, boosting your SEO, or getting started with the online part of your business, then let’s see how we can help you!
+We provide top-of-the-line services for all of your business and personal website needs!